Diets

 Benefits of Intermittent Fasting

-Intermittent fasting is an eating pattern that cycles between periods of fasting and eating.
-It is also known as time-restricted feeding.
+Intermittent fasting is a eating pattern that consists of the alternating fasting and eating periods.
+This is also referred to as time-restricted eating.

 1. Intermittent fasting can help to regulate your circadian rhythm.